kristapsdz/kcgi-framework/README.md

 non-production systems.
 The default values assume an OpenBSD system with a stock install.

-Then read the [main.c](main.c) file, which interacts with the database and orchestrates JSON responses.
+Then read the [main.c](main.c), [json.c](json.c), [db.c](db.c), and
+[extern.h](extern.h) files.
+These orchestrate the HTTP response, output JSON, and process the database, respectively.
+I'll usually keep these files on their own, and often put specific paths (e.g., index.json) into its own file as well.

 Finally, read [index.xml](index.xml) and [index.js](index.js), both of which drive the JSON backend.
 It's all super-simple and self-contained.